 - a biopsy

-There is no cure for ulcerative colitis, but there are various treatment methods that can help reduce symptoms and keep the disease in remission.
+There is no cure for ulcerative colitis, but treatments are available to help reduce symptoms and keep the disease in remission.

-The treatment a doctor recommends will depend on:
+The treatment that a doctor recommends will depend on:

 - the child’s age